IRIS:Intelligent Retinal Imaging Systems™

 Early detection of this problem is essential because damage is not noticeable until it is significant and advanced, and treatment is most effective when the disease is caught early.
 That means it’s crucial to catch this damage early or prevent it from happening at all.
 That’s why the IRIS exam is such a valuable tool.
 A 10-minute exam, done yearly, can help protect and maintain your eyesight for years to come.

 Do you have questions about the IRIS exam?
 Talk to your primary care provider.
 They can help refer you to clinics offering this testing.
-Locations with this capability are Owensboro Health McAuley Primary Care and Owensboro Health Family Medicine Breckenridge in Owensboro, and Owensboro Health Multicare in Madisonville.
+Locations with this capability are Owensboro Health Medical Group - Family Medicine clinics on Parrish and Breckenridge streets and Owensboro Health Family Medicine at Multicare in Madisonville.